cgolden15/cgolden15.github.io/_posts/2025-08-10-switch-to-ubiquiti.md

 - Point of sale terminals dropping out mid-transaction.
 - Random slowdowns during peak hours.
 - No way to see which devices were causing trouble.
-- Constant guesswork when troubleshooting — was it the router? the switch? a bad cable?
+- Constant guesswork when troubleshooting, was it the router? the switch? a bad cable?

 We’d patch one thing, and another issue would pop up.

 Finally, after one particularly bad day of POS downtime during a busy event, we decided enough was enough.
-We ripped out the patchwork and replaced it with a full Ubiquiti setup — not for the brand name, but because we needed **visibility, stability, and control**.
+We ripped out the patchwork and replaced it with a full Ubiquiti setup, not for the brand name, but because we needed **visibility, stability, and control**.

 ---

 ## 1. Visibility Changed Everything

-With the **UDM Pro Max** at the core, I can now see exactly what’s happening on the network — live.
+With the **UDM Pro Max** at the core, I can now see exactly what’s happening on the network, live.

 - If a point of sale terminal drops, I can see which switch port it’s on, whether it’s reaching the internet, and exactly when the issue occured.
 - I can track bandwidth usage by device, which quickly exposed that a few clients were eating more bandwidth than we thought.